 The majority of CodeMonkey’s courses do not require prior coding experience to teach.
 All courses are designed for school, extra-curricular and home-use.

 Watch our Getting Started Video Guide for Teachers for a 15-minutes overview of all there is to know about the available tools and features for teachers on the CodeMonkey platform.

 Education works best when parents and teachers work together, especially in these times when many schools are transitioning from the physical classroom to learning from home.
 We encourage you to share this letter with Parents to promote learning with CodeMonkey.

-Step 1- In order to give your students access to CodeMonkey, first create a classroom and connect it to your subscription (If you already have a classroom on CodeMonkey, skip to step 2!).
+Step 1- In order to give your students access to CodeMonkey, first create a classroom and connect it to your subscription (If you already have a classroom on CodeMonkey, you can choose to Upgrade it to your new subscription).
 This action can only be done if you are the subscription owner.